w3ctag/design-reviews/reviews/dbsc-analysis.md

 where the proposal cannot.

 The proposal includes a redundant new session identifier field in requests.
-That new field could be replaced either with a per-account resourc.
-URL parameter or a non-DBSC cookie.
+That new field could be replaced either with a per-account resource-URL parameter or a non-DBSC cookie.

 The alternative also provides the server better control over when the browser supplies signatures.
 The current design relies on expiring cookies to trigger signatures.